-Some very amusing experiments with balloons have been devised by Mr. Darby, the eminent firework manufacturer, by which they are made to carry signals of which they are made to carry signals of three kinds, and thus the motive or ascending power may be utilized to a certain extent.
+Some very amusing experiments with Fig. 114.
+The squeaking toy, used balloons have been devised by Mr. Darby, the eminent firework manufacturer, by which they are made to carry signals of three kinds, and thus the motive or ascending power may be utilized to a certain extent.